flowground/amazonaws-com-pricing-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetAttributeValues
-### Returns a list of attribute values.
+> Returns a list of attribute values.
 Attibutes are similar to the details in a Price List API offer file.
-For a list of available attributes, see <a href="http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/reading-an-offer.html#pps-defs">Offer File Definitions</a> in the <a href="http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-what-is.html">AWS Billing and Cost Management User Guide</a>.
+For a list of available attributes, see <a href="http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/reading-an-offer.html#pps-defs">Offer File Definitions</a> in the <a href="http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-what-is.html">AWS Billing and Cost Management User Guide</a>.<br/>

 #### Input Parameters
-* `MaxResults` - _optional_ - Pagination limit
+* `MaxResults` - _optional_ - Pagination limit<br/>
-* `NextToken` - _optional_ - Pagination token
+* `NextToken` - _optional_ - Pagination token<br/>
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_